lchski/ecustom.ca/content/articles/getting-the-most-out-of-conferences.md

 ---
-title: Getting the Most out of Conferences
-kind: article
+title: Get more from talks by asking the right questions
 created_at: 2013-04-16 21:00:00 -0400
-summary: A simple trick to get more out of conferences, for you and everyone at the talks you attend.
+summary: A simple trick to get more out of talks, for you and everyone else in attendance.
 published: true
 custom_link:
 ---

-What is the secret to getting the moust out of talks?
+What is the secret to getting the most out of talks?
 Getting *involved* at talks.
 Just by changing from a listener to an engager, you will instantly get more out of events you attend.

 But, how to become an engager?
-Aside from the excellent advice of Clay Hebert to [sit in the front row], there is another easy hack which will get you more out of talks.

 Ask questions.